06 Nov LIFE Runners By-laws

 Section 1.
 Nonprofit Purpose

-This corporation is organized exclusively for charitable, religious, educational, and scientific purposes to support life from conception to natural death.
+This corporation is organized exclusively for religious purposes to support life from conception to natural death.
+All In Christ.
+LIFE Runners Creed (Prayer): liferunners.org/creed.

 Section 2.
 Specific Purpose

-The LIFE Runners jersey is a key tool for bringing the positive Pro-Life message to places in our culture that cannot be reached easily by other media (schools, churches, grocery stores, work, races).
-Our “REMEMBER the Unborn” jersey message keeps the issue on the mind and starts conversations, impacting hearts/minds for saving lives.
+The LIFE Runners mission is to provide a life-saving message for abortion-vulnerable mothers.
+The LIFE Runners jersey is a key tool for bringing the positive message to places in our culture that cannot be reached easily by other media.
+Our “REMEMBER The Unborn – Jer 1:5” jersey message starts conversations, impacting hearts and minds for saving lives.
 LIFE Runners bring abortion vulnerable women help by leading them to pregnancy resource centers.
-LIFE Runners help prevent abortion through education and provide a healing community for post-abortion mothers, fathers, and families.
+LIFE Runners help prevent abortion through student education and provide a healing community for post-abortion mothers and fathers.

 ARTICLE III.
 MEMBERSHIP